Nashi Food!

 • chopped walnuts or pecans.

-If you have them for breakfast, any french toast pairs well with some bacon, scrambled eggs, quiche, or sausage links.
+If you have them for breakfast, French toast pairs well with some bacon, scrambled eggs, quiche, or sausage links.

 Pumpkin Pie Spice French Toast